Cutting resumes on Golden Ray tough engine section

-Salvors have resumed cutting operations to separate the tenacious engine section from the shipwrecked Golden Ray in the St. Simons Sound, Unified Command announced Tuesday afternoon.
+Salvors have resumed cutting operations to separate the tenacious engine section from the shipwrecked Golden Ray in the St. Simons Sound, Unified Command announced Tuesday.

+The 255-foot-tall VB 10,000 crane vessel began cycling the anchor chain in earnest to cut through the rearmost section of the shipwreck over the weekend, said U.S. Coast Guardsman Michael Himes, spokesman for Unified Command.

 Salvors have decided to take a somewhat different cutting path through the remaining steel holding Section 7 to the shipwreck, Himes said.
 The chain will take a slightly different angle on the deck side, which faces St. Simons Island.
 Salvors managed to get the chain into the groove at the desired spot on the hull side, which faces Jekyll Island.